 Marcella Hayes Muhammad

-Marcella Hayes Muhammad is an award winning fine artist, recognized for her popular licensed art series of “Ladies With Hats.”
-Marcella uses realism, still life, abstraction, impressionism, and her own style named Plastic Space to convey her message.
-Pablo Picasso’s Cubism, which explores the linear effect of light on objects, was Marcella’s inspiration to develop her own signature style of representational abstracts she named Plastic Space.
+Marcella Hayes Muhammad is an award winning fine artist, recognized for her bright vivid color palett.
+Also for her signature style of Plastic Space abstraction, and popular licensed art series of “Ladies With Hats.”
+Marcella uses realism, still life, abstraction, impressionism, and her own style of abstraction named Plastic Space to convey her message.

 Marcella was born in Tuskegee, Alabama, daughter of a Lieutenant in the Army Air Corps who was a Navigational Instructor to the Tuskegee Airmen and career Air Force officer.
 Because of her father, she considers herself fortunate to have lived in Japan, France, Germany and many parts of the United States.
 She had the rare opportunity to grow up learning about and experiencing other cultures and people.
 Marcella became more aware of culture and its importance by listening to her father and other original Tuskegee Airmen talk about their struggles and triumphs.
 They instilled in her a pride of her own culture and the need to “always put your best foot forward”.